The Benefits of Age-Gap Friendship

-Are your friends around your own age?
-Most people would likely answer “yes.”
+Are your friends all around your own age?
+Many of us “seasoned” folks might likely answer “yes.”
 But, why?
-Probably because lots of us feel hesitant about forging friendships with people from different generations, probably because we think we won’t have anything in common.
+Probably because we feel a little hesitant about forging friendships with people from different generations.
+Probably because we think we won’t have anything in common.

-When you stop and think about it, however, there really isn’t much logic behind that assumption.
+When you stop and think about it, however, there really isn’t much logic behind the assumption that different ages have little in common.
 Plenty of interests are shared across generations.
-And, maybe even more significant, there’s plenty of information and life experience that can be shared between people of different ages.
+Besides that, there’s plenty of information and life experience that can be shared between people of different ages.

-The great thing about friends who are not exactly like us is that these people can bring a new perspective into our lives.
-They enrich our lives in ways that someone who has lived a life similar to our own may not be able to do in quite the same way.
+Age alone does not predict the quality or strength of a friendship.
+A good friendship of any kind adds something positive to our lives.
+Friends who are not exactly like us can bring a new perspective into our lives.
+They can enrich our lives in ways that someone who has lived a life similar to our own may not be able to do in quite the same way.

-Your age-gap friendship may open doors to new interests.
-Friends from different generations can introduce each other to music, hobbies, people, and activities that they might otherwise miss.
-For example, younger friends may not be familiar with music and performers from the past while an older friend may have no idea about today’s celebrities.
-A younger friend may enjoy learning about something like knitting or fishing from a seasoned friend and an older friend may like to learn about some of the games and activities available on the Internet.
+- An age-gap friendship may open doors to new interests.
+Friends from different generations can introduce each other to music, hobbies, people, and activities they might otherwise miss.
+For example, younger friends may not be familiar with music and performers from the past while an older friend may have no idea about today’s latest hits and music genres.
+A younger friend may enjoy learning about something like knitting or fishing from a seasoned friend, and an older friend may like to learn about the hobbies and activities a younger friend enjoys.

-You may be inspired to be more active.
+- You may be inspired to be more active.
 Maintaining a healthy lifestyle as we age is important.
 Part of a healthy lifestyle is staying as active as possible.
 Younger people tend to live a more “on the go” lifestyle than a lot of us seasoned folks.
 While we may not always be able to keep up, there’s no reason not to join in when we can.
-An age-gap friendship also may offer opportunities to get involved in some fun activities you might otherwise miss out on.
+An age-gap friendship may offer opportunities to be active in ways you might otherwise miss out on.